 Literacy is the key to academic growth.
 This session will distinguish struggling readers from students with dyslexia, describe accommodations that support struggling readers, and provide teaching strategies that support all students learning to read.
-Foundations of literacy will be described as well as the components of effective reading curriculum.
+Foundations of literacy and the components of effective reading curriculum will be described.
 (Beginner)